(Acts 20:7) Didn’t the Disciples Observe Sunday as the New Sabbath?

 They would “store up” their offerings “at home” during the “seven weeks” because Paul was going to “stay in Ephesus until Pentecost” (See verses 5-8), at which time he would be at Jerusalem for the Festival.

-Paul’s instructions, in 1 Corinthians 16:1-2, to store up an offering for the poor people in Jerusalem, “in proportion to what God has given you”, during the “seven weeks” leading up to Pentecost, clearly shows they were celebrating the Festival of Weeks at this time according to the direct divine instruction in the Law which says:
+Paul’s instructions, in 1 Corinthians 16:1-2, to store up an offering for the poor people in Jerusalem, "as God hath prospered him" or “in proportion to what God has given you”, during the “seven weeks” leading up to Pentecost, clearly shows they were celebrating the Festival of Weeks at this time according to the direct divine instruction in the Law which says:

 “Every male must appear in the presence of the LORD your God three times a year at the place where He will choose: for the Festival of Unleavened Bread, the Festival of Seven Weeks, and the Festival of Booths [Tabernacles].
 He must not appear in the LORD’S presence empty-handed, but each one must appear with his own gift, in proportion to the blessing that the LORD your God has given you.”
 (Deuteronomy 16:16-17)

-Likewise, it shows that the Galatian believers also kept these Feasts including the weekly Sabbath.
+As an added note, this all shows that the Galatian believers also kept these Feasts including the weekly Sabbath.
 How?
 Paul gave these same instructions to begin storing up an offering during the 7 weeks to the Galatians as well.
 In 1 Corinthians 16:1 Paul begins by saying, “Now concerning the collection for the saints, you [Corinthians] should follow the directions I also gave to the assemblies IN GALATIA.”
-Which clearly means, in Galatians 4:9-11, Paul is NOT speaking against the God-given Feast Days and Sabbaths as is normally taught today.1
+This clearly means, in Galatians 4:9-11, Paul is NOT speaking against the God-given Feast Days and Sabbaths as is normally taught today.1

 Acts 20:7